i2cs/i2csmobile-docs/Ionic Mobile App/Getting Started/README.md

 ###1.6.
 MENU

 This contains main layout entry points of the app.
 Out-of-the-box product comes with two different templates for menu styles, tab navigation and side menu navigation.

+> Tabs

+Default is the tabs UI. `tabs.html` contains the icons which should be added to each tab in the UI.

+> Side menu

+Enables a left side menu to navigate.

 ###1.7.
 PAYMENT MODULES